 Fund Financial Statements - The fund financial statements provide detailed information about the School's most significant funds, not the School as a whole.
 A fund is an accounting entity having a self-balancing set of accounts for recording assets, liabilities, fund balance, revenues, expenditures, and other financing sources and uses.
-Resources are allocated to, and accounted for in, individual funds based on the purposes for which they are to be spent and the means by which spending activities are controlled.
-The financial transactions of the School are recorded in a single governmental "general" fund.
-Because the focus of governmental fund financial statements differs from the focus of the government-wide financial statements, a reconciliation is presented with each of the governmental fund financial statements.
+Resources are allocated to and accounted for in individual funds based on the purposes for which they are to be spent and the means by which spending activities are controlled.

+The funds in the financial statements of this report are as follows: